Reliann/MazeEz/README.md

 # MazeEz
 server and client for my first-ever game!

-this usess pygmame + numpy for the client and numpy + firebase-admin for the server
+this usess pygmame for the client and numpy + firebase-admin for the server

 json key added to the server, I lost accsess to that firebase account.